-Responsive grants are one way we partner with and support a broad array of communities and organizations as they are best suited to understand their priority needs and to create solutions that improve health.
-Driven by community voice, responsive grants are open, nimble, and responsive to emerging health issues and needs.
+Responsive Grants are one way we partner with and support a broad array of communities and organizations as they are best suited to understand their priority needs and to create solutions that improve health.
+Driven by community voice, Responsive Grants are open, nimble, and responsive to emerging health issues and needs.
 These grants allow flexibility to test innovative ideas and different approaches to challenges and share what we and our partners are learning from the projects supported.
 Click here for a list of current Responsive Grant partners.

 The Call for Ideas grant opportunity is now open.
 Proposals are due by 6 p.m. on December 3, 2021.